basnijholt/unidep/README.md

 - If a local dependency has a `pypi:` fallback, that requirement is published
 - If a local dependency has no `pypi:` fallback, it is omitted from build metadata
 - Optional sections that become empty after dropping local-only entries are still preserved as empty extras

+The same publish-or-omit rule applies whether the local path is declared in `local_dependencies` or nested inside `optional_dependencies`.

 This keeps development workflows local-first while ensuring published metadata does not depend on the build machine's filesystem.